MerginMaps/mobile-sdk/README.md

 # Windows

+You can download prebuild android SDKs from the GitHub Artifacts.
+If you want local build, you should:

-- install cmake, vcpkg, Visual Studio and Qt5_DIR and add to PATH
+- install cmake, vcpkg, Visual Studio and Qt and add to PATH
 ```
 set ROOT_DIR=C:\Users\Peter\repo
 set BUILD_DIR=%ROOT_DIR%\build-sdk\win64